Skip to content

 Starting the Bor service

-Once the Heimdall service syncs, start the Bor service.
+Once the Heimdall service is fully synced, start the Bor service.

 Start the Bor service: